michalgm/curiosityhacked.org/blog/oakland/about.md

 - April 12th, 2015- Tensegrity Structures
 - April 19th, 2015 - TBD
 - April 26th, 2015 - TBD
+- May 3rd, 2015- STAR WARS DAY!
+(In prep for May the $th be with you!)
+- May 10th, 2015- TBD
+- May 17th, 2015- NO OPEN LAB: MAKER FAIRE BAY AREA!

 ##Past Projects:
 - September 7th, 2014 - Micro Crossbows - design by [Sonic Dad](http://www.sonicdad.com/project-details/micro-crossbow/)